datarobot/pic2vec/examples/README.md

-    0.96140000000000003
+    0.9632

-After running the Cats vs. Dogs dataset through the lightest-weight pic2vec model, we find that a simple linear classifier trained over the featurized data achieves over 96% accuracy on distinguishing dogs vs. cats out of the box.
+After running the Cats vs. Dogs dataset through the lightest-weight pic2vec model, we find that a simple linear SVM trained over the featurized data achieves over 96% accuracy on distinguishing dogs vs. cats out of the box.

 ## Summary